Wife kills retired soldiers, even in the Chicago cigar bar - Go Tech Daily

 “I think they know each other but don’t think there is any relationship,” he told reporters.

-McMillan was found dead at the scene.
-51-year-old Gregory Rieves, who left the state police in March after 25 years in office, was taken to a hospital where he was pronounced dead.
+McMullan was found dead at the scene.
+Rieves, who retired in March after 25 years with the police, was taken to a hospital where he was pronounced dead.
 The retired police officer Lloyd Graham (55) and police officer Kaiton Bullock (48), who was on duty at the time, remained in the hospital on Saturday with injuries that were not considered life-threatening, the police said.

 “The Illinois State Police family has a heavy heart this morning,” said State Police director Brendan F. Kelly in a statement.
 “We mourn a retired soldier and pray for the full recovery of our active and retired officers.
 Please keep all of our officials and family members in your prayers in the dark and painful moment. “

 The shootout was housed in a single room within the building.
-According to his website, Humidor’s Lisle location has a total of 1,115 square meters of lounge space, including public lounges and member-only lounges.
+According to its website, Humidor’s Lisle location has a total of 12,000 square feet of lounge space, including public lounges and member-only lounges.

 Lisle in western Chicago is north of Naperville.